emqx/cloud-docs/en_US/deployments/stop_delete_deployment.md

 :::

-1. In the console, click on the deployment you want to delete to enter the deployment overview page.
+1. In the Console, click on the deployment you want to delete to enter the deployment overview page.
-2. Click the **Delete** button in the upper right corner and enter the deployment name in the pop-up box.
+2. Click the **Settings** button in the upper right corner and click the **Delete Deployment** at the bottom of the page.
+2. Enter the deployment name in the pop-up box.
 3. Click **Confirm** to delete the deployment.

-## Dedicated Plan
+## Dedicated / Premium Plan

-This section introduces how to start, stop, and delete a dedicated plan deployment.
+This section introduces how to start, stop, and delete a Dedicated / Premium plan deployment.

 ### Start and Stop a Deployment

-To start a deployment that is already stopped in the console, click on the deployment to enter the deployment overview page and click the **Start** button in the upper right corner.
+To start a deployment that is already stopped in the Console, click on the deployment to enter the deployment overview page and click the **Start** button in the upper right corner.

 To stop a deployment, follow the instructions below.
 Before stopping the deployment, make sure that the deployment is in the **Running** state.